On systoles and ortho spectrum rigidity: Introduction

-Thus we must show that given hyperbolic structure $X$ then there is a uniform lower bound on the systolic length which only depends on the ortho spectrum of $X$ and its topological complexity.
-Here, by \textit{topological complexity} we mean the number of pairs of pants in a pants decomposition ( equivalently the area of $X$).
+Though the relationship between systolic length and length spectrum is quite straightforward its relationship to the ortho spectrum is less obvious and this is the main subject of this paper.
+We show using abelian covers (Theorem \ref{covers}) that in general the ortho spectrum does not determine the systolic length but that (Theorem \ref{thm.McKean}) there are only finitely many possibilities for the the systolic length for a given ortho spectrum.
+As a corollary we show that, up to isometry, there are only finitely many hyperbolic structures on a surface $\MMm$ that share a given ortho spectrum.
+To do this, following Wolpert \cite{Wolpert}, we use Mumford's pre compactness criterion for subsets of moduli space $\moduli$: a subset $U \subset \moduli$ is pre compact, if and only if, the infimum of the systole over $U$ is strictly positive.
+Note here that when the surface $\Sigma$ has boundary, hyperbolic structures on $\Sigma$ we consider are assumed that all the components of the boundary are totally geodesic.
+Moreover we define the moduli space $\moduli$ of $\Sigma$ to be the space of hyperbolic structures on $\Sigma$ with the fixed perimeter.
+Thus we must show that given a hyperbolic structure $X$ then there is a uniform lower bound on the systolic length which only depends on the ortho spectrum of $X$ and its topological complexity.
+Here, by \textit{topological complexity} we mean the number of pairs of pants in a pants decomposition (equivalently the area of $X$).
 At the outset we hoped to obtain this result by using properties of the Poincar\'e series.
 Unfortunately, our argument (see Paragraph \ref{small critical} for a detailed discussion) only worked when the entropy of the geodesic flow was strictly less than $\frac12$.
 This is problematic since many surfaces do not satisfy this hypothesis and indeed when a surface has cusps the entropy is at least $\frac12$.
 We did however obtain some partial results which we include here as they may be of independent interest (see Paragraphs \ref{planar surfaces} and \ref{small critical}).
-Notably we show using the identities and a geometric limit argument that for a punctured disc, there are only finitely many isospectral pair.
-Finally, in Paragraph \ref{mckean} we give a proof using a more combinatorial approach and some hyperbolic trigonometry which can in principle be made effective ie used to give an upper bound on the number of isospectral pairs for a given surface.
+Notably we show using the identities and a geometric limit argument that for a finite area $n$-punctured hyperbolic surface with totally geodesic boundary which is topologically a punctured disc, there are only finitely many isospectral pairs.
+Finally, in Paragraph \ref{mckean} we give a proof using a more combinatorial approach and some hyperbolic trigonometry which can in principle be made effective i.e. used to give an upper bound on the number of isospectral pairs for a given surface.